-If you have a criminal case that requires experienced knowledgeable counsel in either state or federal court, feel free to contact me for a no-cost consultation at 727-772-1941.
+If you have a criminal case that requires experienced knowledgeable counsel in either state or federal court, feel free to contact me for a consultation at 727-497-7811.
 Referral fees paid consistent with the Rules regulating the Florida Bar.

 Of course, if you have questions about any stage of the litigation process, do not hesitate to contact us and will gladly explain whatever question you might have.
 We truly appreciate your business and will work aggressively for you.